cloudyr/aws.signature/cran-comments.md

 ## R CMD check results

 There were no ERRORs or WARNINGs or NOTEs.

+I, Jonathan Stott (jonathan.stott@magairports.com), am the new maintainer.

 ## Downstream dependencies